 The principles can be summarised into three points:

-- food containing contaminant to an amount unacceptable from the public health viewpoint, shall not be placed on the market
+- food containing an amount of contaminant unacceptable from the public health viewpoint, shall not be placed on the market

 - contaminant levels shall be kept as low as can reasonably be achieved following recommended good working practices

 - maximum levels can be set for certain contaminants to protect public health.
 It is the responsibility of Food Business Operators (FBOs) to ensure due diligence measures are in place and documented in Hazard Analysis and Critical Control Point (HACCP) or food safety management systems.
 This is done to manage the risk from chemical contaminants in food.

-Specific maximum levels (MLs) for certain contaminants in food are laid down in Commission Regulation (EC) No 1881/2006 - as amended.
+Specific maximum levels (MLs) for certain contaminants in food are laid down in Regulation No 1881/2006 - as amended.
 The complete legislation contains an exhaustive list.

 Additional regulatory measures or related measures have been established.
 This includes: